mloskot/mateusz.loskot.net/posts/2011/10/28/microsoft-announces-sql-server-odbc-driver-for-linux/index.markdown

 I also hope, Microsoft will consider to offer _the fastest development environment for C/C++ programmers_ for Linux.
 Namely, Visual Studio.

-Yes, I am radically open minded. _I can take on the most incredible of challenges, even [surfing an inflatable crocodile](http://www.moneysupermarket.com/c/videos/you%27re-so-moneysupermarket/0011805/)_.
+Yes, I am radically open minded. _I can take on the most incredible of challenges, even **surfing an inflatable crocodile** ((link to advert of one of online supermarkets operator removed on request of the operator, funny)_.